Caleb-Kiune/Fitness-Tracker/README.md

 - Use the search bar to find exercises by name or category.

-- View detailed information about each exercise, including sets, reps, and weight.
+- Click on highlighted `Details` to view detailed information about each exercise.

 ## **Profile**
 1. View Profile: